Regis Philbin: Game shows

 Philbin's Millionaire hosting duties won him a Daytime Emmy Award for Outstanding Game Show Host in 2001.
 In a 2007 Time article, he was listed among the 15 Best Game Show Hosts in History.
 When Millionaire was honored on GSN's Gameshow Hall of Fame special, Philbin's tenure as the show's host was praised.
 Leigh Hampton, then executive producer of the syndicated version, said that he "[knew] when to take rein of it and when to sit back and let the contestant be the contestant," and Jennifer Slater of twogirlsandatv.com called him "the sweetest man on television."
 Philbin himself recalled his own Millionaire tenure on said special with the following statement:

 In November 2005, ABC announced that Philbin would host the network's revival of This Is Your Life.
 In August 2006, he reported that his option on the contract for the show had lapsed and he declined to renew it.

-Philbin hosted the first season of America's Got Talent, a Simon Cowell-produced amateur talent search show on NBC, during the summer of 2006.
+Philbin hosted the first season of America's Got Talent, a Simon Cowell–produced amateur talent search show on NBC, during the summer of 2006.
 He flew between New York City and Los Angeles during that time period to participate in both Live with Regis and Kelly and AGT.
 Because of his difficulty with commuting cross country and his health problems, he was replaced in 2007 by talk show host Jerry Springer.
 With regard to filling Philbin's spot, Springer noted that "no one fills in for Regis.
 He's the best there ever was at this so you pay homage to him."

 Philbin's affiliation with Fremantle started to develop at this time.
-He hosted a revival of the Password franchise entitled Million Dollar Password, which premiered June 1, 2008, and ended on June 14, 2009.
+He hosted a revival of the Password franchise entitled Million Dollar Password, which premiered on June 1, 2008, and ended on June 14, 2009.